-- Request an application for admission from the Registrar's Office and return completed form and all requested references to that office. - Request that all transcripts of college, university, and Seminary work be forwarded to the Registrar's Office, if those have not been filed there previously. - Forward your GRE scores to the Registrar's Office. - Schedule and complete all required psychometric tests with the Testing and Counseling office.
+- Request an application for admission from the Registrar's Office and return completed form and all requested references to that office. - Request that all transcripts of college, university, and Seminary work be forwarded to the Registrar's Office, if those have not been filed there previously. - Forward your GRE scores to the Registrar's Office. - When the requirement of at least a -3 points on the point system chart is met for the GRE and GPA, the applicant will be invited to schedule and complete all required psychometric tests with the Testing and Counseling office.
 Psychometric tests are valid for six months.
 Departmental interview must take place within six months of MAMFC testing. - After the completion of the prior 4 steps, call the Psychology and Counseling Department and request that the completed application be reviewed and an interview scheduled.
 After the Admission Committee has reviewed the materials, the Psychology Department will contact the student to schedule an interview.
 Materials must be received in a timely manner to allow for review and scheduling of the interview. - Pass the entrance interview conducted by the Admissions Committee of the Department of Psychology and Counseling.
-The interview must be completed prior to the approval deadline. - The deadlines for completion of the application process for both Spring and Fall semester registration are as follows (admission to the MAMFC is available only at the beginning of each semester): - Fall Semester Entrance: Approval Deadline is August 1\\ - Spring Semester Entrance: Approval Deadline is December 15\\ - \\These deadlines apply to new and existing students requesting a degree change.
+The interview must be completed prior to the approval deadline. - The deadlines for completion of the application process for both Spring and Fall semester registration are as follows (admission to the MAMFC is available only at the beginning of each semester): - Fall Semester Entrance: Approval Deadline is August 1 - Spring Semester Entrance: Approval Deadline is December 15 - These deadlines apply to new and existing students requesting a degree change.